 Prasen talked to me about the importance of this to Giftland the company and to him as an individual.
 He recognises that part of his duty as a business owner is to support the people of Nepal through whatever hard times come.
 Have a look around when you visit the country, take the time to ask the questions.
 The people who are rebuilding Nepal, following the earthquake that devastated the country in April, are not the government, it’s not the United Nations, it’s the people of Nepal, with the help of the odd foreigner who sees the dignity within.

 The process of manufacturing these products is so much more than merely finding the most efficient (read: cost effective) method of production.
 It’s a manual process because even though Giftland could adopt the latest labour saving devices at it’s disposal in order to maximise it’s profits, sometimes it just wants to make sure people have jobs.
-Imagine a Western business adopting this foolhardy approach.
+Imagine a Western business adopting this radical and foolhardy approach.
 The Giftland model certainly reveals business acumen but it equally reeks of humanity.
 We could learn a lot from this way of doing business.

 More Related Stories